 Samalizumab is a first-in-class immunomodulatory humanized monoclonal antibody that blocks CD200 a key immune checkpoint protein expressed in both hematologic and solid malignancies.
-The safety and efficacy of samalizumab are being evaluated in patients with advanced solid tumors.

-The Leukemia and Lymphoma Society is conducting a multi-arm acute myeloid leukemia (AML) study as referred to as the BEAT AML Master Trial, evaluating samalizumab as well as other potential therapies for the treatment of AML.
+The safety and efficacy of samalizumab were being evaluated in patients with advanced solid tumors and in conjunction with the Leukemia and Lymphoma Society, in patients with acute myeloid leukemia (AML).
+The solid tumor Phase I trial has been terminated and no new patients will be added to the multi-arm AML study, referred to as the BEAT AML Master Trial.Out-licensing opportunities are being pursued for samalizumab.